nyorain/tokonoma/src/deferred/notes.md

      its own parameters? normalize distance by radius before passing it to attenuation? parameters that work fine for a normalized distance are (1, 8, 128), but then lights are rather weak
-- deferred light initialization, re-implement adding lights
 - rgba16snorm (normalsFormat) isn't guaranteed to be supported as color attachment... i guess we could fall back to rgba16sint which is guaranteed to be supported? and then encode it
-- we don't need one extra ubo/ds for environment. the whole fixedMatrix stuff is rather bad, we could just add the position in skybox.vert to viewPos and use the normal matrix
+- we don't need one extra ubo/ds for environment. the whole fixedMatrix stuff is rather bad, we could just add the position in skybox.vert to viewPos and use the usual matrix

 ## further ideas

+- add deferred light initialization
+- timeWidget is more hacked together than anything else.
+  See the notes in timeWidget.hpp
+- frame graph: might be possible to combine the frame graph utility with all the (currently manual) plugging of image views into other passes (see initBuffers).
+We currently basically provide this information twice.
+When extending the frame graph api and making all the different passes (ssao/luminance/ssr etc) derive from FramePass it should be possible to set it up just once and automate it otherwise.
+Not sure if worth it though, i probably was on the right trip to keep everything as minimal as possible
 - blur bloom/apply dof depending on light? the brighter, the more blur (e.g. dof), is it maybe possible to merge bloom and dof?
 - we could render the skybox implicitly in the ao pass (we